∙ SHIPPING ∙

 ∙ CONDITION ∙

 Antique jewels show signs of age.
 These pieces are neither ‘mint’ nor brand new.
 Each is a handmade object and a survivor of history (generations of ownership, wars and diaspora).
 As a result, nearly all pieces bear forms of imperfection: there might be age-related wear, production flaws or quirks, damage, and/or restoration.
 Heart of Hearts will always endeavor to describe the condition of a piece carefully.
 However, the written condition report is provided for guidance purposes only and may not amount to an all-encompassing description of the condition.
 Please view the HD video and examine all pictures carefully, as they are part of the condition report.
 If you have any questions or concerns, do not hesitate to contact me prior to placing an order.
-In the rare event Heart of Hearts has missed a flaw in the condition report, we will make it right with the buyer through partial refund or return.
+In the rare event Heart of Hearts has missed a flaw in the condition report, we will make it right with the buyer through partial refund or return for full refund.

 ∙ GOLD ∙